Call Now

 Third, when there are children between the divorcing parties, mental illness may factor into the court’s physical and legal custody determinations, as it must make a determination in the children’s best interests.
 This necessarily includes consideration of the “mental and physical health of all individuals involved.”2

 Ultimately, divorce and mental illness sometimes intersect.
 In moderate to severe, experienced counsel will know how to litigate and defend such contentions as to their truth and implications.
-Ciyou & Dixon, P.C. advocates handle domestic (divorce and paternity) cases involving mental health issues throughout the state.
+Dixon & Moseley, P.C. advocates handle domestic (divorce and paternity) cases involving mental health issues throughout the state.
 This blog post is intended to provide general information and is not a solicitation for services or advice in a specific case.
 It is an advertisement.

 1. nimh.nih.gov